SahilSrivastava/Conversation_Transcription/ReadMe.md

-The software transcribe the audio, detect the speaker voice and convert the speech into text.
+The software to transcribe the audio, detect the speaker voice and convert the speech into text.

-Requirement: Azure speech recognition API
-	     Azure speech to text API
+Requirement: Azure speech recognition API, Azure speech to text API

 Python 3.7